 We will work with our Local Health Authority School Health Service and Nursing Team to support the medical needs of children and young persons in our school.
-This may include assistance with supporting medical conditions, assistance with IHCPs, and assistance with supplementing information provided by the child's or young person's parents / carers or GP.
+This may include assistance with supporting medical conditions, assistance with IHCPs, and assistance with supplementing information provided by the child's parents/carers or GP.
 We will also seek their advice for where specialist local health teams can be contacted for particular conditions e.g. asthma, diabetes, epilepsy etc.